MicrosoftDocs/win32-pr.de-de/desktop-src/direct3dhlsl/dx-graphics-hlsl-asuint.md

 ## <a name="return-value"></a>Rückgabewert

-Die Eingabe, die als ganze Zahl ohne Vorzeichen interpretiert wird.
+Die Als ganze Zahl ohne Vorzeichen interpretierte Eingabe.

 ## <a name="type-description"></a>Typbeschreibung